Theta Carinae

 Theta Carinae is a binary star system in the southern constellation of Carina.
 Its name is a Bayer designation and is Latinized from θ Carinae, and abbreviated Theta Car or θ Car.
 With an apparent visual magnitude of 2.76, it is the brightest star in the open star cluster IC 2602, or the Southern Pleiades.
 It marks the northeastern end of the Diamond Cross asterism.
 Parallax measurements from the Hipparcos mission place this star at a distance of about 460 ly from Earth.

-In most versions of its asterism, the neighbouring bright stars, thus plotted along the imaginary hull forming Carina are Omega Carinae which is approximately 120 light years closer and PP (also known as p) Carinae, of a similar distance to Theta.
+In most versions of its asterism, the neighbouring bright stars, thus plotted along the imaginary hull that forms Carina are Omega Carinae which is approximately 120 light-years closer and PP (also known as p) Carinae, of a similar distance to Theta.